katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 - [How to Upload Projects in your Repository?](#how-to-upload-projects-in-your-repository)
 - [How to Fork a Repository?](#how-to-fork-a-repository)

-_You can learn how to do this neat table of contents too!
-It's very easy. 😉_

 ## Introduction

-Let's understand some of the alien terms that you will see on GitHub.
+Let's start by understanding some of the terms you'll come across on GitHub:

-📌 `Repository/repo` means `folder`.
-It is similar to creating folders on your computer.
-Each repository represents one folder.
+📌 `Repository` (or `repo` for short) means `folder`.
+It's similar to creating folders on your computer with each repository representing one folder.
 You can create multiple repositories for different projects.

-📌 `README.md` is a default note, or summary that is usually included in each repo.
-It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything - so feel free to write it.
+📌 `README.md` is a default note or summary that's usually included in each repo.
+It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything else - so feel free to write it.

-📌 `Fork` in layman means `copy + paste`.
+📌 `Fork` means `copy + paste` in layman's terms.
 Let's say you want to make a copy of this guide, have access to it, and edit and play around with the codes.
 You can do it!
-Any changes made in your copy of the file would not be reflected in this guide.
-I'll teach you how to do it below.
+Any changes you made in your copy of the file won't be reflected in this guide.
+I'll show you how to do it below.

-You do not need to download the GitHub Desktop to set up your portfolio.
-Your browser would do the job just fine. 🙂
+You don't need to download the GitHub Desktop to set up your portfolio.
+Your browser will do the job just fine. 🙂

 ***

-## How to Create Your Profile?
+## How to Create Your Profile on GitHub?

-**Are you interested in creating a Profile that appears on your GitHub homepage, _like mine_?**
+Interested in creating a personalized profile that appears on your GitHub homepage, just like mine?
+Follow these simple steps:

 <kbd><img width="1203" alt="Screenshot 2021-09-28 at 9 26 28 PM" src="https://user-images.githubusercontent.com/81607668/135101992-9590fe01-fbbf-4c5e-9092-f0eed8114334.png"></kbd>

-**Step 1: Click on `+` and `New Repository` at top right of the page.**
+**Step 1: Click on `+` sign and select `New Repository` at the top right corner of the page.**

 <kbd><img width="257" alt="image" src="https://user-images.githubusercontent.com/81607668/135068335-12538e85-8090-4f27-8232-47bfcc15b2c2.png"></kbd>

-**Step 2: Create a new repository with the _exact name as your username_.**
+**Step 2: Create a new repository with the _exact same name as your username_.**

-My username is "**katiehuangx**", so I created a new repository named "**katiehuangx**".
+For instance, my GitHub username is "**katiehuangx**", so I created a new repository named "**katiehuangx**".
 This repository will contain the write-up of your profile.

 <kbd><img width="741" alt="Screenshot 2021-09-28 at 6 15 33 PM" src="https://user-images.githubusercontent.com/81607668/135102196-6eeea30a-a874-4fb3-a4f6-25db97d6c825.png"></kbd>

-The format of the file is `Markdown (.md)`.
-Its default name is `README.md`, so you can leave it as that.
+The file format for the profile is `Markdown (.md)`.
+By default, the name of the file is `README.md`, so you can leave it as it is.

 <kbd><img width="720" alt="Screenshot 2021-09-28 at 6 18 40 PM" src="https://user-images.githubusercontent.com/81607668/135102549-9bc47d7f-d803-4cc2-a8a2-361c900a6b96.png"></kbd>

-**Step 3: To edit your Profile or Markdown file, hover over the `pencil ✏️` icon on your right and click `Edit this file`.**
+**Step 3: To edit your Profile or Markdown file, click on the pencil `✏️` icon on your right and select `Edit this file`.**

 <kbd><img width="354" alt="Screenshot 2021-09-28 at 10 29 37 PM" src="https://user-images.githubusercontent.com/81607668/135107847-f86bef5c-2f26-4942-9de2-104c446825e1.png"></kbd>

-**Now you can start to write your profile! 😄 Once you're happy with the contents, scroll down and click `Commit changes`.**
+Now, start writing your profile! 😄 Once you're done, scroll down and click `Commit changes`.

-### 📝 What to write in your profile?
+### 📝 What to write in Your Profile?

-It's entirely up to you and your creativity!
-Most people would include:
+To create an engaging profile, you can include the following elements:
-- An introduction of yourself
+- A brief introduction of yourself.
-- Skills like Data Analysis, SQL, Python, Tableau, Web Development, etc
+- Your skills, such as data analysis, SQL, Python, Tableau, web development, etc.
-- Fancier things like visitor count, clickable icons, etc (can't help you with this as I've not learn it yet 😅)
+- Advanced features like visitor counts, clickable icons, etc. (Note: you may need to do some research to learn how to implement these features)
-- Projects that you're proud of
+- Your projects that you're proud of

-For further reading, check out:
+For further reading, you can check out the following resources:
-- [GitHub Managing your profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) - Detailed guide on creating your profile
+- [GitHub's guide on managing your profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) provides a detailed guide on creating your profile.
-- Get some inspiration from [this post](https://github.com/abhisheknaiidu/awesome-github-profile-readme) for awesome GitHub profiles.
+- [Awesome GitHub Profile README](https://github.com/abhisheknaiidu/awesome-github-profile-readme) offers great examples of awesome GitHub profiles to help inspire your creativity.

 ***

 ## How to Customize Markdown files?

-GitHub's Markdown guides are excellent and comprehensive enough, yet easily understandable.
-This is where I learn to customize mine too. 🙂
+GitHub's Markdown guides are comprehensive and easily understandable.
+Here are some resources to help you customize your Markdown files:

-- How to customize Markdown files - [Github Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+- [GitHub's basic writing and formatting syntax]https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) provides a guide to customizing Markdown files.
-- How to create tables - [GitHub Organizing information with tables](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables)
+- [GitHub's guide to organizing information with tables](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables) teaches you how to create tables.
-- How to colour code your SQL, Python, etc code blocks (This is my favourite part!) - [GitHub Creating and highlighting code blocks](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)
+- [GitHub's guide to creating and highlighting code blocks](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks) shows you how to highlight your SQL, Python, or other code blocks.
-- **Bonus tip**: How to add emojis? 🌟🙌🏻🙋🏻‍♀️📚🌤🐶
+- Bonus tip: You can add emojis 🌟🙌🏻🙋🏻‍♀️📚🌤🐶 to your profile by using the following shortcuts:
   - For Windows: Windows logo key + . (period)
   - For Mac: Control + Command + Spacebar

-### 🌌 Add Images
+### 🌌 To Add Images

+Here's how I add an image to a Markdown file:

-Normally what I would do is take a screenshot, or download the image.
+1. Take a screenshot or download the image.

-Then, I **copy the image file** and **paste in the Markdown file** itself.
-Give it around 3-5 seconds to load the image.
+2. Copy the image file and paste it in the Markdown file.
+Wait for 3-5 seconds to let the image load.

 <kbd><img width="619" alt="image" src="https://user-images.githubusercontent.com/81607668/135247149-4cddb744-cc6e-4b20-92fa-fd768da95d7f.png"></kbd>